|1 per sqft||6-8hrs+||Feb, March, April

 1 cup red pepper: Vitamin A (93%), Vitamin C (317%), Vitamin E (12%), Vitamin B6 (22%), Folate (17%), Fibre (13%), Potassium (9%), Manganese (8%)

-Peppers can be harvested at almost any stage of their development, if you want green peppers begin to harvest right away.
+Sweet peppers can be harvested at almost any stage of their development, if you want green peppers, begin to harvest right away.
 If you prefer yellow or red peppers, then wait a little longer for your peppers to turn your preferred colour.